 “We’re not only leveraging ShipBob as a domestic partner, but a global one too.
 ShipBob is helping us expand internationally and navigate a lot of the technical kinks that come along with that growth.

 No one will tell you that going global is easy.
 But we feel like our partnership has helped alleviate many of those pain points.
-ShipBob has demonstrated its commitment to our partnership by making the international fulfillment process easier for us.
+ShipBob has demonstrated its commitment to our partnership by making the international fulfilment process easier for us.